ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

       concept_map BinaryPredicate<case_insensitive> {}

-   [This relative weight is mitigated somewhat by the need to actually *implement* the model, and, if accepted, by the intentional mapping syntax proposed in N2916]
+   [This relative weight is mitigated somewhat by the need to actually *implement* the data type, and, if accepted, by the intentional mapping syntax proposed in N2916]

-3. Because foundational concepts have a widely agreed-upon syntax and semantics, there's a very good chance that there are already models “out there in the wild,” likely designed with the abstract concept, in mind, but without specific knowledge of the C++ ``concept``.
+3. Because foundational concepts have a widely agreed-upon syntax and semantics, there's a very good chance that there are already matching user data types
+   “out there in the wild,” likely designed with the abstract concept, in mind, but without specific knowledge of the C++ ``concept``.